 Of all of the body parts that people can be self-conscious about, the vaginal labia are definitely one.
 Patients ask me if they are even on both sides, if they are too bumpy, too wide, and especially if they are too long.

-Well, I want to give you some references to compare.
-I also want you to know know when there may be a problem from an infection standpoint, and when labia could benefit from surgical revision, or labioplasty.
+If you have ever wondered this, I want to give you some references to compare.
+I also want you to know when there may be a problem with your labia.
+Whether from an infection or other standpoint, and when labia could benefit from surgical revision or labioplasty.
 Let’s begin with anatomy.

 Vaginal/Vulvar Anatomy Explained